ImLusca/Codigos021-1/README.md

-# short description about my 2021 first semester C codes
+# A brief description about my 2021 first semester C codes
 ## Introduction to computer science I programs:
 1-  temperatura: A temperature converter from Fahrenheit to Celsius.<br>
 2-  multa      : A speed traffic fine calculator.<br>